 Write a letter to go with the recipe that you are submitting.

-In your letter write in detail about a) at least three of the following points or
+In your letter write in detail about at least

+- a) three of the following points

+- or

-- b) at least two of the following points plus one other aspect related to the topic:
+- b) two of the following points plus one other aspect of your choice.

 - Background information on the dish

+- The importance of good cooking

 - What makes your recipe so special

 - When the recipe was last used

-- The importance of good cooking